emrullahkaracan69/CustomerSegmentation/README.md

 1. Feature Selection: Identifying relevant features for segmentation
 2. Model Selection: Evaluating different clustering algorithms such as K-Means, Hierarchical Clustering, etc.

+## Dockerfile
+The `segmentasyon_model.py` file located under the `.src/` directory is layered through the Dockerfile in the project.

+## GitHub Actions
+In the `.github/workflows` directory of the project, automation scenarios for GitHub Actions are available.

 ## Setup
 Instructions for setting up the project environment.